TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020- Georgia Election Racketeering Prosecution.md

 	  `12.
 That hundreds ofthousands of ballots had been "dumped" into Fulton County and another county adjacent to Fulton County in the November 3, 2020, presidential election in Georgia;`
 	  `13.
 That he won the November 3, 2020, presidential election in Georgia by 400,000 votes;`

-	  `said statements being within the jurisdiction of the Ofiice ofthe Georgia Secretary of State and the Georgia Bureau of Investigation, departments and agencies of state government.
-This was an act ofRacketeering activity under O.C.G.A.
-16-14-3 (5)(A)(xxii) and an overt act in furtherance of the conspiracy.` - [The State of Georgia v.
+	  `said statements being within the jurisdiction of the Office ofthe Georgia Secretary of State and the Georgia Bureau of Investigation, departments and agencies of state government, contrary to the laws of said State, the good order, peace and dignity thereof;` - [The State of Georgia v.
 Donald J. Trump, et al. (Inditement), 2023](https://d3i6fh83elv35t.cloudfront.net/static/2023/08/CRIMINAL-INDICTMENT-Trump-Fulton-County-GA.pdf)
 	- `Act 114.`

 	  `On or about the 3rd day of January 2021, DONALD JOHN TRUMP caused to be tweeted from the Twitter account @RealDonaldTrump, "I spoke to Secretary of State Brad Raffensperger yesterday about Fulton County and voter fraud in Georgia.
 He was unwilling, or unable, to answer questions such as the 'ballots under table' scam, ballot destruction, out of state 'voters', dead voters, and more.
 He has no clue!"
 This was an overt act in furtherance of the conspiracy.` - [The State of Georgia v.
 Donald J. Trump, et al. (Inditement), 2023](https://d3i6fh83elv35t.cloudfront.net/static/2023/08/CRIMINAL-INDICTMENT-Trump-Fulton-County-GA.pdf)